Marion: A Suburb With Its Own Water Story

 Sump Pump Failures

 Marion's newer subdivisions (north of Tower Terrace Road, the developments off 35th Street, the neighborhoods along Lakeside) are heavily dependent on sump pumps.
-When they fail — due to age, power loss during storms, or capacity overload during heavy rain — finished basements flood quickly.
+When they fail — due to age, power loss during heavy rain, or capacity overload during 2+ inch rain events — finished basements take on water quickly.
 Battery backup units are essential and many Marion homes don't have them yet.

 Frozen Pipe Failures